DENIOS Ltd

 Depending on the intended use, spill trays and pallets must be able to cope with different requirements.
 Spill pallets with integrated forklift pockets are ideal for safe internal transport with a forklift truck.

-In addition, it is important to consider the collection volume of the tray or pallet, and the spill tray should always be thoroughly tested and certified and compliant with all current regulations.
+In addition, it is crucial to consider the collection volume of the tray or pallet, and the spill tray should constantly be thoroughly tested, certified, and compliant with all current regulations.

 What should be considered when storing flammable liquids?